 Tea lover-- a delicate/unique tea cup (optional saucer) at a resale shop or garage sale, line it with tissue paper, and fill it with little sachets of loose tea, tea ball, or just a variety of flavored tea bags.

-Coffee connoisseur -- coffee mug filled with small flavored coffee samples (that you got in the mail!), homemade flavored stirring spoons like these, and a couple of homemade biscotti
+Coffee connoisseur -- coffee mug filled with small flavored coffee samples (that you got in the mail!), homemade flavored stirring spoons like these, and a couple of homemade biscotti.

 Child-- a sand bucket filled with books, puzzles, toys, socks (their mother will thank you), candy, or anything else your imagination can drum up.